Table of Contents

 So, how long does cooked chicken last in the fridge?
-Let’s look at how long different cuts of chicken will last, the health risks of eating cooked chicken and some recipes leftover cooked chicken!
+Let’s look at how long different cuts of chicken will last, the health risks of eating cooked chicken, and some recipes with leftover cooked chicken!

 How Long Do Different Cuts Of Cooked Chicken Last In The Fridge?

 Cooked chicken isn’t all the same.
 Grilled chicken will last for longer than fried chicken, while ground chicken lasts longer than both.
-Take a look yourself at each type.
+Let’s take a look at each type.

-A cooked chicken breast will last for 3–4 days in the fridge.
-Meanwhile, a raw breast will only last for 1–2 days.
+A cooked chicken breast will last for 3–4 days in the fridge, a raw breast will only last for 1–2 days.
 In both cases, it’s better to put the breast in the freezer.